with the collaboration of Iranian Scientific Association for Landscape (ISAL)

 Conclusions

 The results indicated that salicylic acid at both concentrations (1 or 2 mM) and citric acid at 1 mM led to a significant reduction in microbial load and weight loss.
 Moreover, the mentioned treatments restrained the increase in soluble solids content resulting from the post-harvest handling of cut watermelon fruits, contributing to the preservation of fruit tissue strength.
 The results of evaluating color indices and organoleptic properties indicated that salicylic acid treatments at both concentrations (1 or 2 mM) and citric acid at 1 mM preserved the fruit quality to the best extent.
-And the best treatment included the application of salicylic acid with a concentration of 2 mM.
 In general, among the treatments used in this experiment, 2 mM salicylic acid yielded the best results in preserving the quality of cut watermelon fruits during cold storage.
-Subsequently,
+Subsequently, treatments with 1 mM salicylic acid and 1 mM citric acid are recommended.

 Keywords